 Blue room lighting at night blocks the production of melatonin in both adults and children.
 In The Journal of Clinical Endocrinology & Metabolism, they outlined how light exposure suppresses nocturnal melatonin production.
 Since melatonin is responsible for helping us get to sleep, and stay asleep, both eliminating rogue lighting from outside, and if installing lights, using the right type of light is vital.

 How Does Blue Light Disrupt Sleep?

 Many nurseries and bedrooms have blue or purple lights installed, in the hopes they have calming effects.
-In reality, they’re having quite the opposite effect.
-It’s been found that red is the only colour that doesn’t have a negative effect on the secretion of melatonin.
+In reality, they are having quite the opposite effect.
+It has been found that red is the only colour that does not have a negative effect on the secretion of melatonin.

 For the science behind it, we know that short wavelengths of light, which include blue, green and white, interact with the melanopsin receptors in our retinas.
 In simpler terms, our eyes pick up on blue light as a signal to reduce melatonin production.
 This is because our bodies see blue and white light as daylight.
 Any amount of exposure to bright lighting can cause an alerting effect that can last up to 90 minutes.

 For this reason, paediatricians and paediatric associations recommend nursery lamps and nightlights should be free from blue, green, and white wavelengths.
 While these colours might seem like calming, restful colours, they should be avoided as they negatively disrupt your little one’s sleep schedule.

 We know that colours, such as red and amber, that have long wavelengths, have no negative effects on sleep and melatonin production.
 This is because red and amber light does not interact with our melanopsin receptors.
 This means when we see red or amber light, our bodies perceive it as virtual darkness, and continue the natural production of the sleep hormone.